Mattia Lanzano: Fokikos F.C.

-In August 2013, Lanzano moved to Greece where has signed a one-year contract with the club of Amfissa Fokikos F.C. that plays in Football League and he will take number 28 shirt.
+In August 2013, Lanzano moved to Greece, where he signed a one-year contract with Amfissa Fokikos F.C., which plays in the Football League; he took the number 28 shirt.

-On 30 September 2013, made his debut in the Greek Football League for the club in a 2–2 draw over Kallithea F.C. and on 24 October 2013 in Greek Football Cup against Olympiacos F.C.
+On 30 September 2013, made his debut in the Greek Football League for the club in a 2–2 draw over Kallithea F.C. and on 24 October 2013 in the Greek Football Cup against Olympiacos F.C.

 F.C.
 Grosseto

-In August 2015 Lanzano signed a contract for his birthplace club F.C.
+In August 2015 Lanzano signed a contract for his birthplace club, F.C.
 Grosseto.

-At the end of the season, Lanzano extended his contract with F.C.
-Grosseto for another year until 2017.
+At the end of the season, he extended his contract for another year until 2017.

 International career

 U-17

 Lanzano was a regular for the Italy under-17 side during the team's 2007 UEFA European Under-17 Football Championship qualification campaign, under manager Luca Gotti, debuting against Andorra.

 U-19

 Lanzano also received a call-up to the Italy U-19 from manager Massimo Piscedda, for a team for training camp held at Borghesiana.